hyperionian/config-management/README.md

 In addition to that, the example also demonstrates on how to make use of Cloud Build to deploy sample container apps to one of the Clusters

-## Deploy 2 GKE Clusters using Terraform
+## Deploying GKE Clusters, Config Sync, Policy Controller, and Cloud Build

 The following steps are with the assumption that the Google Cloud Project and Billing Account for deploying Google Cloud resources have been setup accordingly.

 If you don't have Google Cloud project, get started [here](https://cloud.google.com/gcp/) for free